-SA Indicators A Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source primary school 98.5% 100 % passenger by 10% by 2013/14 from homes to secondary school.s CIL will be used to contribute towards secondary school 75.3% 96.0 % baseline of 37.5% in 2008/09 improving the number of secondary school places.
-Access to a hospital has improved in recent years. areas of employme nt 95.2% 100 % The Surrey-wide target for children travelling to school by car as the only passenger shows a reduction of 3%, Woking Town Centre 92% 100 % which is on track to meet the current Surrey target.
-Traffic volumes 2006/07 % of 2005/06 value - 100 2007/08 % of 2006/07 value - 103 (No up-to-date data for recent years - suggest remove indicator) 1993 to 2002 South East traffic grown by 24%, a larger increase than any other region in Great Britain.
+SA Indicators Woking Quantifie ed Data Comparator Targets Trends/Issues/Constraints Source primar y school secon dary school areas of 100 96 100 100 58 60 - passenger by 10% by 2013/14 from baseline of 37.5% in 2008/09 has declined dramatically in the past five years. emplo yment Wokin 100 g Town Centre Traffic volumes - 100 2007/08 - 103 (No up-t recent y remove % of 2006 o-date dat ears - sug indicator) igest 1993 to 2002 South East traffic grown by 24%, a larger increase than any other region in Great Britain.
 Surrey has generally followed this trend.
 Tackling congestion to limit delays - thus no increase in peak traffic volumes.
 The result is slightly higher than the target of no increase but this may be within the limits of uncertainty and, on average, there is no measurable increase.
 Therefore the indicator is considered to be on track.
-Data and target: Surrey Local Transport Plan quality, low impact development and ed (a) Economically active population cally 2008-09: 53,000 (86.5%) South East 2011-12: 79.4% 2012-13: 79.4% England: 2011-12: 76.5% 2012-13: 77.3% No specific target In 2012/13 Woking had an economically active population of around 51,800, which equates to 83.7% of its working age population.
-This has increased by 5.5% over the past two years and is now well above the rate for the South East as a whole and the national average.
-ONS
+Data and target: Surrey Local Transport Plan